 You’re ready to send out your email, but the subject line is just staring at you blankly.
 Literally, it’s blank.
 You just don’t know what to type to get it opened and read instead of deleted.

-We can tell you that, statistically, the most successful email subject lines contain between 3-5 words, 14-24 characters, 1-4 emojis, and are written in title case.
+We can tell you that, statistically, the most successful email subject line length includes 3-5 words, 14-24 characters, 1-4 emojis, and are written in title case.
 But, the best advice we can give on creating the perfect subject line is to write them like a human writes subject lines.
 What makes you click on an email?

 - Keep it short: 5 words or less.